Varalaru Mukkiyam

 Varalaru Mukkiyam is a 2022 Indian Tamil-language romantic comedy drama film written and directed by Santhosh Rajan in his directorial debut and produced by R. B. Choudary through the company Super Good Films.
 The film stars his son Jiiva, Kashmira Pardeshi and Pragya Nagra in lead roles.
 The film's music and score were composed by Shaan Rahman with cinematography handled by Sakthi Saravanan and editing done by N. B. Srikanth.

 The film was shot extensively across Tamil Nadu including Chennai and Coimbatore, Hyderabad and Telangana and the final schedule was filmed in Kerala.
 The film was released in theatres on 9 December 2022.
-The film received mostly negative reviews from critics and became a box office bomb.

 Plot

 Film starts in 2050 where ex politician Adaikalam encounters a lot of prostitutes and a man called Chris Gayle.
 Adaikalam revealed he was going to be the future MLA until his friend, whom he considers a younger brother to him, called Karthik has ruined his life.

 In Coimbatore 2022, Karthik a.k.a Karthi is an unemployed carefree man which no one in his neighbourhood knows what he does throughout the day.
 Karthi aids Adaikalam for his upcoming politics and Adaikalam said he was going to make sex education mandatory to learn in school because they witnessed how much the youth knows nothing about this.
 Meanwhile, Karthi meets Jamuna, a Malayali girl whose family has moved in.
 They both take a liking for each other.
 Jamuna's father Velayudhan Kutty, wants his daughter to marry a man who is working in Dubai.
 Velayudhan Kutty has gathered information from Jamuna that few people from the neighbourhood has bachelors who are in their 20s, which he has taken into account and Jamuna emphasises on the door number 58 (where Karthi and his family live).
 Velayudhan Kutty's wife noticed that so many men has gathered outside their house, which he explained that so many Tamil men has a fetishism towards Malayalee women.
 When Karthi asked all the other men to leave, he saw Jamuna outside from her balcony but he ends up falling in love with her older sister Yamuna, therefore lost interest to Jamuna.

 Karthi could not decide which sister he wanted, so he tried to woo Yamuna while also keeping a distance from Jamuna who is actively pursuing him.
 Karthi confessed his love to Yamuna but she said she would tell her father.
 Adaikalam advise to Karthi that he should keep Jamuna in mind, just in case Yamuna rejects him.
 Karthi gave Yamuna two days for her to respond to his proposal while lying to Jamuna that he is in love with her.